rmddcr/group-project-1-mobileApp/README.md

 # group-project-mobile-app
-this is the repo for the mbile app
+this is the repo for the mobile app